jason-fox/jason-fox/README.md

-### Senior Technical Evangelist at the FIWARE Foundation
+### Technical Community Manager and Evangelist at the FIWARE Foundation

 <div>
 <a href="https://www.linkedin.com/in/jason-fox-8a79563/">